WSNE-FM: Ryan Seacrest, John Tesh and Matt Siegel

 In June 2008, the syndicated On-Air With Ryan Seacrest was added for afternoons and Delilah was replaced with the John Tesh Radio Show for evenings.
 With this change, WSNE-FM began to sound overall like a hot AC station, since the AC music provided with Delilah was gone.
 On April 28, 2009, Clear Channel Communications eliminated 590 positions nationwide, which meant the dismissal of Program Director Chris Duggan and morning host Tad Lemire.
 On May 18, 2009, the station began airing the syndicated "Matty in the Morning", featuring Matt Siegel from sister station WXKS-FM in Boston.

 In May 2009, WSNE-FM adopted the hot AC programming of a newly formed Clear Channel Communications service called Premium Choice.
 The service provides several music formats including the elements of scheduled music and the voicetracks of on-air talent from various Clear Channel stations across the country.
 Local Clear Channel stations may choose the programming elements they wish to use (if any).
-WSNE-FM elected to use Premium Choice's music playlist around the clock, while only using the voicetracked talent on weekends and Monday through Friday from Midnight to 6 a.m.
-The same music and some of the talent heard on the station could also be heard on iHeartRadio's "Today's Mix," which is the national Hot AC programming of Premium Choice.
+WSNE-FM elected to use Premium Choice's music playlist around the clock, while only using the voicetracked talent on weekends and Monday through Friday from midnight to 6 am.
+The same music and some of the talent heard on the station could also be heard on iHeartRadio's "Today's Mix", which is the national hot AC programming of Premium Choice.

 Personnel changes

 After Premium Choice programming was implemented, WSNE-FM's weekday lineup included "Matty in the Morning", Kristin Lessard, "On-Air with Ryan Seacrest" and the "John Tesh Radio Show".
 Lessard was the last remaining local DJ on the schedule.
 In August 2009, John Tesh was dropped and replaced with Cindy Spicer from Premium Choice.
 That shift is now hosted by Carter.

 In June 2011, WSNE-FM dropped "Matty in the Morning" in favor of voicetracking from Toby Knapp, afternoon DJ at Clear Channel's WIHT in Washington, D.C.
 (Currently, "Doug & Jenn" host mornings locally.)
-The slogan was changed to "The Best Variety of the '90s, 2K and Today."
-Although not mentioned in the new slogan, popular songs from the 1980s were still played on occasion, as hot AC programming from Premium Choice still includes 1980s music.
+The slogan was changed to "The Best Variety of the '90s, 2K and Today".
+Although not mentioned in the new slogan, popular songs from the 1980s were still played on occasion, as hot AC programming from Premium Choice still included 1980s music.

-In April 2017, the station added songs from the 1990s and 2000s to its playlist, while keeping current songs on playlist rotation as well.
+In 2015, the station switched to an adult top 40 format, dropping most of their older golds and adding more rhythmic material.
+By April 2017, the station reversed this change, adding back songs from the 1990s and 2000s to its playlist.

-On August 16, 2021, WSNE-FM rebranded as "Now 93.3".
+On August 16, 2021, WSNE-FM rebranded as "Now 93.3", aligning itself with other iHeart Radio stations across the United States.